buncram/cram-soc/deps/bio/README.md

 `st` instructions on all cores are effectively NOPs, except for core #0 which can have its `st` result wired into the instruction memory while the core is running, at the cost of the host being unable to write to the instruction memory as execution is active.
 This capability is set by a host register.

-Each core has a `quantum` signal, configured by a host register, which is derived by creating one `quantum` pulse every `quantum_count` cycles of `aclk`.
+Each core has a `quantum` signal, configured by a host register, which is derived by creating one `quantum` pulse every `quantum_count` cycles of `fclk`.

-All four cores run at `aclk` (800 MHz) speed, but each core has an independent fetch-stall signal.
+All four cores run at `fclk` (800 MHz) speed, but each core has an independent fetch-stall signal.
 Each core also has an independent enable/run signal, which is automatically synchronized to the quantum signal.

 Each core has a reset vector that can be independently set.